ngiraud/spotify-sdk-php/README.md

 If you discover any security related issues, please email [contact@ngiraud.me](mailto:contact@ngiraud.me) instead of using the issue tracker.

 ## Credits

+This package is inspired by the [OpenAI PHP](https://github.com/openai-php/client) client package made by Nuno Maduro and Sandro Gehri and the [Mailcoach API SDK](https://github.com/spatie/mailcoach-sdk-php) from Spatie.

 - [Nicolas Giraud](https://github.com/ngiraud)
 - [All Contributors](../../contributors)